simonwhatley/govuk-prototype-kit-macros/components/label/README.md

 ## Introduction

-The label component is used to give the form field a visual label.
+Use the label component to give the form field a visual label.

 ## Guidance